Bashi Channel

-The Bashi Channel is a waterway between Y'Ami Island of the Philippines and Orchid Island of Taiwan.
-It is a part of the Luzon Strait in the Pacific Ocean.
-It is characterized by windy storms during the rainy period, June to December.
+The Bashi Channel (巴士海峽 (Bā shì hǎi xiá), Filipino: Tsanel ng Bashi, Kipot ng Bashi) is a waterway between Mavulis Island of the Batanes Islands, Philippines and Orchid Island of Taiwan.
+It is a part of the Luzon Strait, with the Pacific Ocean to the east, and is between the East China Sea and the South China Sea.
+It is characterized by windy storms during the rainy period, which lasts from June to December.